 Cross-border service—principles

-This Overview sets out considerations when serving court documents on a defendant situated outside England and Wales (England).
+This Overview sets out considerations when serving court documents on a defendant situated outside England and Wales.

 For other considerations when dealing with cross-border service, see: Cross-border service and applications for permission—overview and Cross-border service and problems with service—overview.

-Before determining how to serve documents outside England consider whether there is any basis on which the claim form may be served in England, for example:
+Before determining how to serve documents outside the jurisdiction, consider whether there is any basis on which the claim form may be served in England, for example:

-2. whether service can be effected under the Companies Act 2006 in England.
+1. can service be effected in the jurisdiction under provisions in the Companies Act 2006?
 For guidance, see Practice Note: Serving documents under the Companies Act 2006

-Note, specific rules apply when serving an arbitration claim form.
-For guidance, see Practice Note: AA 1996—service of arbitration claims within, and out of, the jurisdiction.
+Specific rules apply when serving an arbitration claim form.
+For guidance, see Practice Note: AA 1996—service of arbitration claims within, and out of,

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.